What to do if you missed the self-assessment tax return deadline

 If you don't have a reasonable excuse, you should get on and file your return as soon as you can.
 If you haven't applied for an activation code to use the online service, do it now at the HMRC website.

-If you need help, call the Self Assessment Helpline on 0300 200 3600 (open 8am-8pm Monday to Friday and 8am-4pm Saturdays).
+If you need help, call the Self Assessment Helpline on 0300 200 3310 (open 8am-8pm Monday to Friday and 8am-4pm Saturdays).
 You'll need your Unique Taxpayer Reference (UTR) number to hand.
+It may be quicker to talk to an adviser online using HMRC's web chat facility though – the taxman only managed to answer 50% of calls in the first half of last year.

 This is a classic article that has been updated